amelia-bryant/SMII/tutorial_sheets/02_planar_kinematics_accel_ans.md

 $$ (j) 0 = 0.24 + 0.1\omega_{BC} \rightarrow \omega_{BC}=-2.4 \text{ rad/s}$$

-From here we can find the acceleration by finding two different expressions for the movement of B; note becuase of the diagram we have put $\alpha_{AB}$ as negative
+From here we can find the acceleration by finding two different expressions for the movement of B; note because of the diagram we have put $\alpha_{AB}$ as negative

 $$ a_{B}=a_A+\alpha_{AB}\times r_{B/A}-\omega_{AB}^2 r_{B/A} \\
 = 0- \alpha_{AB}k\times(0.04i+0.04j)-6^2(0.04i+0.04j) \\ a_{B}= (0.04 \alpha_{AB}-1.44)i+(-0.04\alpha_{AB}-1.44)j $$